ElnuDev/blog.elnu.com/content/posts/creating-a-firefox-pwa-for-discord/index.md

 ---
-title: "Creating a Firefox PWA for Discord"
+title: "Creating a Firefox PWA for Discord on Linux"
 date: 2022-07-01T18:17:51-07:00
-draft: true
 ---

 In this tutorial, I’ll explain how to set up, install, and configure a Firefox [PWA](https://en.wikipedia.org/wiki/Progressive_web_application) (Progressive Web Application) for Discord that integrates into your system, and some background on why you’d want to do so over the regular desktop version.
+I’ve tested these steps on Arch Linux and Xubuntu 20.04.

 ## Background